djancool016/double-entry-bookkeeping-service/README.md

 # double-entry-bookkeeping-service
-My personal framework for restfull api using Express.js and dwij-simple-orm to manage cashflow using double-entry bookkeeping method
+Description:
+This project is a RESTful API built with Express.js, leveraging the dwij-simple-orm library for database management.
+It is designed to manage cashflow operations using the double-entry bookkeeping method, ensuring accurate financial records and compliance with accounting standards.
+The API provides endpoints for handling transactions, accounts, and reports, facilitating robust financial management for businesses or individuals.